sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 ## 3.35.0 -> 3.35.1
 **Due to issues related to Code Insights on the 3.35.0 release, users are advised to upgrade to 3.35.1 as soon as possible.**

+There is a [known issue](../../code_insights/how-tos/Troubleshooting.md#oob-migration-has-made-progress-but-is-stuck-before-reaching-100) with the Code Insights out-of-band settings migration not reaching 100% complete when encountering deleted users or organizations.

 To upgrade, please perform the changes in the following diff:
 [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/ba0d94eb945fd3371ed888e4b7177828b33acd3d](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/ba0d94eb945fd3371ed888e4b7177828b33acd3d)